-The Covid epidemic has meant we’ve had to look at doing our work from home.
-As the exodus from our ‘battery’ offices has come into effect, there has been a realization that we can indeed be productive from the couch…. ok maybe not the couch, but certainly from our homes.
+The Covid epidemic meant we had to look at doing our work from home.
+As the exodus from our ‘battery’ offices has come into effect, there was a realization that we can indeed be productive from the couch…. ok maybe not the couch, but certainly from our homes.

 For a long time it may have been a laptop on the kitchen table, but now you are wondering how you can make it a comfortable arrangement.
 So how do we go about turning our domestic castles into a fully functional replica of our normal workplace..?

 This article will layout the steps needed for those that have started, or are about to turn part of their home into a mini editorial studio, Google campus or Apple HQ.
 It will be the first of two articles which will guide you through the process of establishing your own workspace – your own home office.